 A. Are there any guarantees or warranties for any of the following:

-(i) Electrical work Don't know
+(i) Electrical work No

-(ii) Roofing Don't know
+(ii) Roofing No

-(iii) Central heating Don't know
+(iii) Central heating No

-(iv) NHBC No
+(iv) NHBC Don't know

-(v) Damp course Don't know
+(v) Damp course No

 (vi) Any other work or installations?

-installations? (for example, cavity wall
+(for example, cavity wall insulation, underpinning,

-insulation, underpinning,

 indemnity policy)

-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the quarantee(s) relate(s):